 Yoga can be a very powerful healing tool when it comes to overcoming and recovering from an addiction.
 It provides you with spiritual, physical, emotional, and mental benefits.
 The movements and exercises allow you to learn how to take control over the choices and actions that you make, and it allows you to have something active that you can do to prevent a future relapse.
-Here at Her House, we allow you to join in different activities, including Yoga, that can benefit you not only during your time at rehab but also for years to come if you keep practicing what you learn when you are with us.
+Here at New Creation Treatment, we allow you to join in different activities, including Yoga, that can benefit you not only during your time at rehab but also for years to come if you keep practicing what you learn when you are with us.

 Benefits of Yoga When Recovering from Addiction

 When you are first getting past your addiction, your body is struggling both inside and out.
 Addiction will take a toll on your body, whether you like it, or meant to, or not.
 Your body needs to try and recover while still ridding itself of the leftover toxins from your addiction, which is no easy task.
 Yoga gives your body the ability to continue to heal and recover while building up strength and endurance, which your body may sorely be lacking.
 On top of this rebuilding, there are many other benefits to making Yoga a part of your daily routine, including: